dspringuel-va/blog-posts/netlify/README.md

 The Drag & Drop method is nice and easy.
 You drop the website files and then your website is live online.
 There's nothing else to do.
 However, dropping the files each time one needs to update the website can be tedious and annoying.

 #### Git
-Creating a website from a Git repository is way more practical.
+Creating a website from a Git repository is more practical.
 The only thing to setup is the repository URL and the default branch (let's say `master`) to be on production.
 Upon creation, Netlify deploys and publishes the application at the head of `master`.
-To release subsequent version, one simply needs to push new code to `master` on GitHub.
+To publish subsequent versions, one simply needs to push new code to `master` on GitHub.

 This enables a great development workflow.
 Development happens in a feature branch.
-When it is ready to be release, the feature branch is simply merged into `master` and Netlify automatically builds, deploys and publishes the application.
+When it is ready to be released, the feature branch is simply merged into `master` and Netlify automatically builds, deploys and publishes the application.

 In fact, Netlify creates 'Deploys' for every new push in every available branch.
 A deploy is a snapshot of the application for a given commit hash.
-There is not a deploy created for each individual commit, but one is created each time code is pushed to GitHub.
+Netlify doesn't create a deploy for each individual commit, but creates one each time code is pushed to GitHub.

 Each deploy begins by building the application code.
 Again, one simply needs to supply the build command to be executed by Netlify.
-Node, Ruby and Python environment are supported.
+Node, Ruby and Python environments are supported.
 Netlify also manages dependencies (assuming that dependencies files are provided, e.g. package.json, Gemfile, requirements.txt).
 Furthermore, it caches the dependencies for a faster build time for subsequent builds (assuming the dependencies don't change).
-For the Angular 2 application that I created, I set the build command to `npm run build:prod`, which was mapped to `ng serve --target=production --aot`.
+For the Angular 2 application that I created, I set the build command to `npm run build:prod`, which was mapped to `ng build --target=production --aot`.

 Depending on the build tool, the build output could be in different folder.
 Thus, Netlify lets the user specify the publish directory.
 In my test application, I set this directory to `dist`, since it's the Angular CLI default output destination.

-Moreover, Netlify lets the user defines some environment variables that are available during build time.
+Moreover, Netlify lets the user defines some environment variables which will be available during build time.
 It also exposes some pre-defined environment variables, e.g. `REPOSITORY_URL`, `BRANCH`, `PULL_REQUEST`, etc.

 ### Continous Deployment
 Once the application is set up, deploying new version is as simple as pushing new code to GitHub.
 As mentionned above, each push on each branch will create a deploy on Netlify.
 There are three deploy contexts defined in Netlify: Production, Branch Deploy and Deploy Previews.